Reduced Paid-Up Insurance (RPU) Explained

 - The tall-red-box shows the cash value growth after offsetting premium.
 The growth of the Cash Value between years 10-11 = 5.71%, which is slightly lower than the reduced paid-up scenario.

 - The second green-arrow shows how the year-25 death benefit remains slightly larger than the reduced paid-up scenario.
-The RPU was able to close the gap because all of the dividends were used to purchase PUAs every year.
+The RPU was able to close the gap because all the dividends were used to purchase PUAs every year.
 Conversely, the offset scenario had to utilize a portion of the dividend to pay the original base policy premium every year.

-- The short-red-box at the bottom left of the page shows that dividends start to fall behind the reduced paid-up scenario even though the offset scenario still has a slightly larger death benefit.
+- The short-red-box at the bottom left of the page shows that dividends start to fall behind the reduced paid-up scenario, even though the offset scenario still has a slightly larger death benefit.
 Although mutual companies won’t unbundle the exact formula, it’s obvious that the lower ongoing cash value has made a difference.

 You can compare the Premium-Offset illustration above with the reduced paid-up illustration below.